vladimirivkovic/druid-tutorial/README.md

 Rollup is controlled by the `rollup` setting in the `granularitySpec`.
 By default, it is `true` (enabled).

 ## Partitioning - TODO
+PartitionsSpec is used to describe the secondary partitioning method.
+Dynamic, hash-based, and range-based partitioning methods are available.

 ## Querying - TODO
+Apache Druid supports two query languages: Druid SQL and native queries.

 ## Updating existing data - TODO